ShuttleworthFoundation/agreement_templates/README.md

 - replace [Grant Giver] with the short name of the Grant Giving organisation throughout the document;
 - in 11.4 specify which law will apply to interpretation of the agreement;
 - in 15.6 and 15.7 specify which organisation will appoint an arbitrator if the parties do not agree on an arbitrator;
-- in 16.11 specify an email address and physical address at which the grant giving organisation will recieve notices for purposes of the contract.
+- in 16.11 specify an email address and physical address at which the grant giving organisation will receive notices for purposes of the contract.

 ### Project Agreement - Explanatory Note

 The template is for an agreement between a Grant Giver, a Fellow and a Recipient of Project Funding in terms of which the Grant Giver gives the Recipient a grant to enable the Recipient and Fellow to achieve specified objectives.

-In order to create an organisation specific template from this template some informaton must be specified.
+In order to create an organisation specific template from this template some information must be specified.
 This information is indicated in square brackets.
-Once this information is inserted the template can be used to create multiple specific contracts, the only changes required will be the name of the Fellow and the legal person recieving the grant in the title and the details set out in the Project Specifications.
+Once this information is inserted the template can be used to create multiple specific contracts, the only changes required will be the name of the Fellow and the legal person receiving the grant in the title and the details set out in the Project Specifications.

 ##### To specify the information required to create an organisation specific template: